-For hard-working people in high-stress jobs, those unhealthy dynamics take a toll on their relationships.
-And a tense home situation can lead to more stress, which creates a vicious downward spiral.
+For hard-working people in high-stress jobs, these unhealthy dynamics take a toll on their relationships.
+And a tense home situation can lead to more stress, creating a vicious downward spiral.

-If you’re guilty of taking out your frustrations on your family, the solution might not be to get a less stressful job.
-Instead, take steps to manage your stress better.
-Then, no matter how bad your day is, you can avoid taking it out on your family.
+If you’re guilty of taking your frustrations out on your family, the solution might not be to get a less stressful job.
+Instead, you can take steps to manage your stress better.
+Then, no matter how bad your day is, you can avoid taking it out on anyone else.

-Research confirms people who are mistreated at work are likely to mistreat people at home.
+Research confirms that people who are mistreated at work are likely to mistreat people at home.
 If you’ve been insulted, criticized, or belittled, you’re at a higher risk of doing the same to your loved ones at the end of the day.

-They discovered that mistreatment at the office reduces an employee’s self-regulation skills.
-It’s harder to control impulses and manage emotions, which means those individuals are more likely to do and say things they regret by the time they arrive home.
+A study by researchers at the University of Florida examined how people can prevent a work/home spillover.
+They discovered that mistreatment at the office reduces an employee’s self-regulation skills: It’s harder to control impulses and manage emotions, which means those individuals are more likely to do and say things they regret by the time they arrive home.

-Participants who took 10,900 steps each day were less likely to be abusive toward family members when compared to participants who took 7,000 steps.
+Participants who took at least 10,900 steps each day were less likely to be abusive toward family members when compared to participants who took only 7,000 steps.

-They found burning an additional 587 calories could reduce the harmful effects of mistreatment.
+They also found that burning an additional 587 calories could reduce the harmful effects of mistreatment.
 For the average American male, that means an hour of swimming or a brisk 90-minute walk.

-Many studies have discovered a link between sleep-deprivation and poor self-regulation skills.
-And this study confirms those findings.
+Many studies have discovered a link between sleep deprivation and poor self-regulation skills.
+This study confirmed those findings.

 Researchers have linked adequate sleep to everything from increased creativity to longer life spans.
 You’ll also have a better attention span, which in turn can improve your performance and reduce your stress.

-So while many stressed-out people think they lack the energy to squeeze in a workout or the time to go to bed at a decent hour, sleep and exercise are the solutions to reducing your stress.
-And less stress could mean happier and healthier relationships.
+So while many stressed-out people think they lack the energy to squeeze in a workout or the time to go to bed at a decent hour, sleep and exercise are the solutions to reducing stress — and less stress could mean happier and healthier relationships.